centipeda/zynq-benchmark/README.md

 ## Instructions

+If you plan to submit a pull request to bring your benchmark results into the repository's [table](https://centipeda.github.io/soc-benchmark), [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) this repository and clone it locally.
+Otherwise, clone this repository to the computer you plan to run the benchmarks on.
 After running the benchmarks, all results will be stored in a new directory named `$hostname_$date_$time/`.
 A new directory is created every time the benchmarking script is run.
 If you are planning to submit your scores to the upstream repository, please fill out the `information.txt` file created in the results directory before submitting your pull request.

 More information on the command-line flags that can be used with the script can be found by using the `-h` (`--help`) flag: